microsoft/live-share/docs/getting-started.md

 	You will also see the "Share" button (VS) / status bar icons (VS Code) transition to convey a "Session State".
 See [session states](#session-states) for more information on what this looks like.

-    Note that if you need to get the invite link again after you've started sharing, you can copy it to the clipboarda once again by doing the following:
+    Note that if you need to get the invite link again after you've started sharing, you can copy it to the clipboard once again by doing the following:

 	- **VS:** Click on the Share / Session State button and select "Copy Link"
 	- **VS Code**: Click the session state status bar icon and select "Start a Collaboration Session" again.